Introducing GE's Catalyst™

 Enabling improved pilot performance starts by reducing distractions.
 GE's Catalyst engine features a single-lever engine and propeller control that simplifies engine management.
 An integrated propulsion control system automatically optimizes fuel flow, prop pitch and speed, bleed valves, and variable stators for maximum efficiency in all conditions.
 The result is a jet-like cockpit experience with fewer gauges and more care-free control.
 Feel free to look ahead.

 GE's Catalyst engine is the world’s first turboprop engine with 3-D printed parts.
-Additive manufacturing is used for complex titanium and steel components to enable more advanced component designs and reduced part counts.
+Additive manufacturing is used in combination with advanced alloys to enable more advanced component designs and reduced part counts.
 This reduction in complexity speeds production, reduces Fuel Burn and weight, and increases durability with fewer seams and tighter tolerances.
 Additive manufacturing is just one more way the Catalyst engine is a force multiplier for the future of turboprop propulsion.

 Imagine an engine that takes care of itself, communicating directly with service providers telling then when and what maintenance is needed, ensuring maximum up time, and worry free operation.
 Coupling the market’s only FADEC controlled turboprop with GE’s industry leading software platform, Predix, the GE Catalyst is the smartest engine in its class.
 Best in class connectivity and access to critical engine health information makes the Catalyst the only engine with near real time troubleshooting and diagnostic support no matter where you are in the world.